 The aim of this strand of research is to improve patient health, care and health systems though the optimisation of current treatment protocols.

-This study aims to improve patient safety in radiotherapy by enabling more efficient and effective sharing of information on incidents and near incidents to enable centres to learn from each other and in this way to improve the safe delivery of radiotherapy and to develop a safety culture internationally.
+To this end, ROSEIS strives for the development of a common taxonomy and refinement of incident reporting practices across Europe.
+This study aims to improve patient safety in radiation therapy by enabling more efficient and effective sharing of information on incidents and near incidents, to enable centres to learn from each other and in this way to improve the safe delivery of radiotherapy and to develop a safety culture internationally.